Tadasuke: Pro Wrestling Noah (2016–present)

 On December 14, Tadasuke made his debut for Pro Wrestling Noah, teaming with Hayata in a tag team match, where they were defeated by Atsushi Kotoge and Daisuke Harada.
 Tadasuke continued working for Noah in January 2017, working a number of dates on the First Navig.
 2017 tour.
 In February, Tadasuke, Daisuke Harada, Hayata and Yo-Hey formed a new stable named Ratel's.
 On March 12, Tadasuke and Harada unsuccessfully challenged Hi69 and Taiji Ishimori for the GHC Junior Heavyweight Tag Team Championship.
 On September 3, Noah officially announced that Tadasuke had signed an exclusive contract with the promotion, ending his days as a freelancer.
 On November 19, Tadasuke unsuccessfully challenged stablemate Harada for the GHC Junior Heavyweight Championship.
 On May 29, 2018, he and Harada unsuccessfully challenged Hi69 and Minoru Tanaka for the GHC Junior Heavyweight Tag Team Championship.

+Tadasuke and Yo-Hey regained the GHC Junior Heavyweight Tag Team Championship on January 2, 2024 at Noah The New Year by defeating Los Golpeadores (Alpha Wolf and Dragon Bane) and Ninja Mack and Alejandro in a three-way match.

 Wrestling persona

 Tadasuke is currently known as 'The Out Cast" and wears a leathers jacket and sunglasses to the ring.
 His finishing moves include the OutKast (Backbreaker rack spun out into a side slam) & the Jindanda Lariat (Lariat preceded by a Jindanda dance).
-He is currently a member of Kongo, a Heel unit.
-He has previously been in the Ratel's unit from 2017-2020.
+He was a member of Kongo, a Heel unit between 2020 and 2023.
+He was also a member of the Ratel's under two different tenures, first between 2017 and 2020, and the second between September 2024 and March 2025.